No. 25 Furman stays unbeaten with 74-60 win over SC Upstate

 BIG PICTURE

-Furman: The Paladins are the first SoCon team to start the season 10-0 since Lefty Driesell’s Davidson team won its first 11 games to start the 1963-64 season.
-After leading wire-to-wire in a win Tuesday at Elon, the Paladins were back to their more customary slower starts.
+Furman: The Paladins are one of 10 unbeaten teams remaining in Division I. After leading wire-to-wire in a win Tuesday at Elon, the Paladins were back to their more customary slower starts.
 They only led for 5:45 of the first half.
 At least Furman got it done in regulation.
 Three of the Paladins’ 10 games have gone to overtime.
-One of them was the win over Villanova that grabbed the nation’s attention.

 POLL IMPLICATIONS